 English staff at Lincoln are currently undertaking research that spans six centuries and three continents, and are also highly productive in the field of creative writing.
 There are particular strengths in twenty-first century writing, nineteenth-century studies, drama, gothic literature, women's writing and utopian studies.
 English hosts two vibrant and productive research groups:

-The group has organised two conferences at Lincoln, one on life writing and one on travel, which both led to published essay collections.
-The group has also pioneered interdisciplinary teaching in the humanities, through the development of research-led MA modules.
-The group has a strong relationship with the Tennyson Research Centre, hosted by Lincolnshire County Council, with whom we collaborate on both teaching and research.
+Members have organised several conferences at Lincoln, includin on the themes of life writing, travel, and ageing, all of which led to published essay collections or journal special issues.
+The group has pioneered interdisciplinary teaching in the humanities, through the development of research-led MA modules.
+We have a strong relationship with the Tennyson Research Centre, hosted by Lincolnshire County Council, with whom we collaborate on both teaching and research.
+The work of the Research Group is particularly (but not exclusively) aligned with the University’s Heritage Research Theme.

-We have a number of PhD students looking at different periods and aspects of the nineteenth century, and welcome applications for PhD/MPhil study.
+We have a number of PhD students looking at different periods and aspects of the nineteenth century, and the members of the research group welcome applications for PhD/MPhil study.
+Please do get in touch with a member if you’re interested in studying for a PhD on any aspect of nineteenth-century studies that may be relevant to their research.

 Current and recent research topics from group members include:

-The 21st Century Research Group is an interdisciplinary cluster of scholars researching aesthetic, literary, digital, cultural and environmental mediations of the 21st Century.
-The group provides a forum for the exchange of ideas about research issues, theories and methodologies, and encourages the promotion of opportunities for collaboration and peer support among its members.
-It also organises regular seminars and events such as symposia, exhibitions and conferences.
-Members come from disciplinary backgrounds in English, Film and Media, Performing Arts, and Art and Design.
+The 21st Century Research Group brings together an interdisciplinary cluster of academics researching literary, digital, cultural, political, racial, and environmental mediations of the 21st Century.
+The group provides an open forum for the exchange of ideas about contemporary issues, theories and methodologies, and encourages the promotion of opportunities for research partnerships, collaborative funding bids, and peer support among its members.
+It also organises regular seminars and events such as postgraduate roundtables, exhibitions, and conferences.
+Members come from disciplinary backgrounds in English, Film and Media, Journalism, Political Sociology, Gender Studies, Creative Writing, and Fine and Performing Arts.

 For more information, please contact: